s0rta/revengate-new/roadmap.md

 - [ ] Salapou can steal your items
 - [ ] redo tabulator as a Godot Ressource
 - [ ] flatten the board-area node sub-tree

-Performance:
-- [ ] cache stats modifiers for the whole turn (with inval on mods changing events)
-- [ ] sort strategies by priority for early exits when starting a turn

 Simulator:
 - [ ] simulator auto-starts an ExtraStage if the starting board is not populated